Akron, Pennsylvania: Police, government, and fire protection

 Akron borough is an independent local government unit located in Lancaster County.
 It is run by an elected borough council and an elected mayor.
 The current mayor is John McBeth.
 The borough council is currently run by President Nathan Imhoff.
-Established in 1893, the Akron Volunteer Fire Company Lancaster County Station 12 has approximately 50 active members and three pieces of current operating fire apparatus: one engine, one rescue engine, and one squad.
+Established in 1893, the Akron Volunteer Fire Company Lancaster County Station 12 has approximately 40 active members and three pieces of current operating fire apparatus: one engine, one rescue engine, and one utility truck.

 Economy

 The economy is mostly made up of small businesses.
 There are very few large businesses because the town is small and mostly residential.
-The American headquarters of the Mennonite Central Committee, which started the Fair Trade retailer Ten Thousand Villages, and Mennonite Disaster Service, are located in the town.
-The locally well-known Weisers Market is also in Akron.
+The American headquarters of the Mennonite Central Committee, which started the Fair Trade retailer Ten Thousand Villages, are located in the town.

 Recreation

 Loyd H. Roland Memorial Park (also known as Akron Park), is a 70-plus acre park located on Main Street on the east side of Akron.
 The park has baseball fields, tennis courts, a beach volleyball court, a basketball court, a playground, hiking trails, a pond, picnic pavilions, a gazebo, and an 18-hole disc golf course.